Batman: White Knight: Plot

 Making the villains rampage across the city as a distraction, Napier gains access to restricted documents and discovers a hidden tax fund for Batman's collateral damage.
 In an attempt to move the villains to a less-populated area, Batman baits them into attacking Napier's Backport library, thinking that they would not attack Napier's property; the villains proceed to raze the library and damage the neighborhood.
 Critically injured, Bruce returns to the Batcave and collapses at Alfred's bedside.
 He wakes to find Alfred has used his life-support to stabilize Bruce at the cost of his own life.

 Nightwing and Batgirl grow increasingly concerned with Bruce's developing obsession in convicting Napier.
 Drews, now the Neo Joker, gains control of Clayface's remains, placing Gotham's villains under her power.

 Napier presents the GCPD with an offer.
 Napier offers to use his power as a councilman to reallocate the hidden tax fund to the GCPD, giving Gotham an accountable, state-sanctioned, Batman alternative task force known as the GTO – the Gotham Terrorism Oppression unit.
 The Neo Joker attacks the GCPD, prompting Gordon to side with Napier and place an APB on Batman.
 Bested by the GTO, which has recruited Duke, Nightwing and Batgirl, Batman is arrested by Napier.
-The Neo Joker uses a Fries Sr.'s superweapon to freeze Gotham Harbor, demanding she be given the Joker.
+Neo Joker uses Fries Sr.'s superweapon to freeze Gotham Harbor, demanding that Joker be given to her.

 Napier develops a tolerance to his medication, making him periodically revert into the Joker.
 Napier frees Batman, asking for help stopping the Neo Joker in exchange for a confession, provided Quinzel's continued freedom.
 Napier, Batman and the GTO organize an assault on the Neo Joker's freeze ray, piloting a fleet of Batmobiles taken from Wayne Manor.
 Making peace with Nightwing, Batgirl, and Gordon, Batman races through Gotham tunnels with Napier, who has reverted to the Joker.
 The GTO bests the Neo Joker's forces and reverses the freeze ray, flooding the tunnels.
 Overpowering the Neo Joker, the Joker releases Clayface and undoes the mind control.
-With Batman protecting him from Clayface, the Joker and Quinzel apprehend the Neo Joker, Napier gaining control for a last time confesses his love for Quinzel.
+With Batman protecting him from Clayface, the Joker and Quinzel apprehend the Neo Joker, and Napier, gaining control for a last time, confesses his love for Quinzel.

 Confessing to his crimes, Napier surrenders and is granted a nicer Arkham cell and a wedding to Quinzel; as he finishes his vows, Napier permanently reverts to the Joker.
 Using Napier's remaining funds, Quinzel begins restoring Backport.
-Confronting Quinzel, Batman reveals she manufactured the Joker's medication and orchestrated events so the opening chase would end in the factory and be recorded.
-Quinzel explains she did it to break their stalemate before they destroyed Gotham.
+Confronting Quinzel, Batman reveals that she manufactured the Joker's medication and orchestrated events so the opening chase would end in the factory and be recorded.
+Quinzel explains that she did this to break their stalemate before they destroy Gotham.